dewyman/TALON-paper-2019/analysis_scripts/compare_sjs/pre_post_TC/README.md

-## How does TranscriptClean affect splice junction support?
+## How do TranscriptClean and TALON affect splice junction support?

-We wanted to see how running TranscriptClean affects whether or not splice junctions are supported by Illumina or Gencode.
+We wanted to see how running TranscriptClean and TALON affects whether or not splice junctions are supported by Illumina or Gencode.

 1. Create pre-TranscriptClean splice junction files from our GM12878 sam files.
 ```